2014 Seattle Seahawks season: NFC Championship Game: vs. #2 Green Bay Packers

 After trailing 16–0 in the 3rd quarter and 19–7 with just over 2 minutes remaining, Russell Wilson, who threw 4 interceptions in the game, rallied Seattle to a much needed touchdown to bring the score to 19–14 with 2:09 left in regulation.
 The Seahawks then recovered an onside kick to re-gain possession of the football.
 After a relatively quick drive, Marshawn Lynch scored on a 24-yard touchdown run, making the score 22–19 after a successful 2-point conversion with 1:25 left.
 Aaron Rodgers then drove the Packers to the Seattle 30 yard line, where Mason Crosby kicked a 48-yard field goal to tie and send the game into overtime.
 Seattle then won the coin toss and drove 87 yards in 6 plays, capped by consecutive 35 yard completions, the first on 3rd-and-6 from the Seahawks own 30 yard line to Doug Baldwin, and the second a touchdown pass from Wilson to Jermaine Kearse to win the game 28–22.
 With the win, the Seahawks became the first defending champion to return to the Super Bowl since the 2004 Patriots.
+This would be the Seahawks last appearance or win in the NFC Championship until 2025.